-Each of RAD Data Communications Ltd. and BYNET Data Communications Ltd., our affiliates and members of the RAD-BYNET group, provides us with legal, personnel and administrative services, and we reimburse each for its costs in providing such services.
-The aggregate amount of these reimbursements was approximately \$96,000 in 1999.
+Each of RAD Data Communications and BYNET Data Communications provides us with legal, personnel and administrative services, and we reimburse each for its costs in providing such services.
+The aggregate amount of these reimbursements was approximately \$15,000, \$20,000 and \$82,000 in 1997, 1998 and the first nine months of 1999.

-Agreement with RND Networks Ltd.
+Agreement with RND Networks

-In November 1997, we entered into a technology transfer agreement with RND Networks Ltd., our affiliate and a member of the RAD-BYNET group, pursuant to which we obtained a perpetual, non-exclusive, royalty-free license for technology that was developed by RND Networks Ltd. and that is used in our products, for a onetime payment of \$250,000.
+In November 1997, we entered into a technology transfer agreement with RND Networks, our affiliate and a member of the RAD-BYNET group, pursuant to which we obtained a perpetual, non-exclusive, royalty-free license for technology that was developed by RND Networks and that is used in our products, for a one-time payment of \$250,000.
 The technology relates to a standard component used as the basic platform for our products.
 As a condition for the approval of the Chief Scientist of the Ministry of Industry and Trade required for the license of the technology, we have committed to pay royalties to the Government of Israel on proceeds from sales of products which incorporate this technology.
 Royalty rates are 3% to 5%.
-Royalties are payable from the commencement of sales of products which incorporate this technology until the cumulative amount of the royalties paid and accrued by us and by RND Networks Ltd. equals 100% of the dollar linked amount received by RND Networks Ltd. from the Chief Scientist.
-Our maximum potential obligation for royalties, based on Israeli Government participations received or accrued, including participations with respect to technology developed by RND Networks Ltd., net of royalties paid or accrued, totaled approximately \$1.0 million as of December 31, 1999.
+Royalties are payable from the commencement of sales of products which incorporate this technology until the cumulative amount of the royalties paid and accrued by us and by RND Networks equals 100% of the dollar linked amount received by RND Networks from the Chief Scientist.
+Our maximum potential obligation for royalties, based on Israeli Government participations received or accrued, including participations with respect to technology developed by RND Networks, net of royalties paid or accrued, totaled approximately \$1.2 million as of September 30, 1999.